 Year of Call 1994 Year of Silk 2008

-Re Queensferry Crossing Inquiry 2017: Representing bridge-building consortium in inquiry into fatality on new Forth bridge
+Re Queensferry Crossing Inquiry 2017: Represented bridge-building consortium in inquiry into fatality on new Forth bridge

-Re Super Puma Inquiry, 2013-2014: Represented core participant in inquiry into the deaths of 16 passengers and crew in North Sea helicopter accident
+Re Super Puma Inquiry, 2013-2014: Represented core participant in inquiry into the deaths of sixteen passengers and crew in North Sea helicopter accident

-Re Billy Wright Inquiry, 2005 - 2010: Public inquiry into alleged state collusion in the murder of a prominent paramilitary prisoner, and the management of the Maze prison.
+Re Billy Wright Inquiry, 2005 - 2010: Public inquiry (under the Inquiries Act 2005) into alleged state collusion in the murder of a prominent paramilitary prisoner, and the management of the Maze prison.
 Vetted to highest level (DV)

-HMA v D Ltd, 2017: Representing director of waste management company in environmental pollution case
+HMA v DMS Ltd, 2017-2018: Represented director of waste management company in environmental pollution case

 Geddes v Johnson, 2017: Defended health and safety advisers in commercial court action